WebCall Widget: In-page VoIP Calls

 Check out what a WebCall Widget is and how it works to place in-page VoIP Calls directly from your website.

-- Widget Name: Choose a recognizable name to help you identify this widget later.
+- Widget Name: A recognizable name to identify this specific widget.

 WebCall Widget Creation form

-Integrate the WebCall Widget into your Web Page
+Integrating the WebCall Widget Into Your Web Page

-We use standard JWT authentication to prevent abuse and authorize requests.
-Therefore, you are required to implement an HTTP endpoint that issues a signed JWT to authenticate the widget.
+To prevent unauthorized use, CommPeak requires JWT authentication.
+You must implement an HTTP endpoint on your server that issues a signed JWT to authenticate the widget.

-- sub: The UUID of the WebCall Widget.
+- sub: The UUID of the WebCall Widget (found on the WebCall Widgets page under VoIP Services)

-- exp: The token expiration timestamp (we recommend setting this to 10 seconds)."
+- exp: The token expiration timestamp (we recommend setting it to 10 seconds).

 You can use any library found on the official JWT site.
-Below is a specific implementation using Ruby.
+Below is a specific implementation using Ruby and PHP.
+Note that we are using SHA256 algorithm for JWT Signature.

 def webcall_jwt